 Yes, it is possible to purchase a ticket to skip the lines at the Empire State Building.

+There are three types of line you will encounter when visiting.
 First there is a security line, then there’s a line for tickets, and then if it is particularly busy, there will be lines for the various elevators.

-Of course, if lots of people have these tickets there is the potential to be a bit of a wait, but for the most part these tickets will offer a faster experience than the standard ticket that most visitors buy.
+Of course, if lots of people have Express tickets there is the potential to be a bit of a wait, but for the most part these tickets will offer a faster experience than the standard ticket that most visitors buy.

 What are the Opening Times for the Empire State Building?